Overview

 add-to-tutorial-group tg/04a st/A1231231Y

-to the tutorial group with an ID of04a
+Adds the student with student IDA1231231Yto the tutorial group with an ID of04a.

 Creating an Assignment: create-assignment